kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 CreateOptions, PatchOptions, and UpdateOptions that can supply the query parameter to the request.

-With a query parameter, we can consider values other than just `Strict` and `Ignore`.
-For example, can offer a `?fieldValidation=Warn` to support warning, rather than erroring on unknown fields.
+In addition to supporting the options `Strict` (for erroring on unknown fields) and `Ignore`, we will also support the `?fieldValidation=Warn` option, to warn, rather than error on unknown fields.

 We believe that using a query parameter is the best approach.